Boosting Your Brain with Mushrooms

 Baicalin has also been shown to exhibit protective activity against beta-amyloid in Alzheimer’s and neuron inflammation in diabetic neuropathy.
 The great thing about using formulas like Mushroom Complex is that you can regulate the dose and target a specific imbalance.

 That shouldn’t stop you from eating mushrooms with your meals as well.
 I enjoy having maitake and shiitake mushrooms, sautéed in ghee and red wine, along with some asparagus to boost glutathione.
-My immune system and my taste buds will be very happy!
+My immune system and my taste buds are always happy!